-Certification (1) or Certification (2)

-Select the appropriate responses in the applicable Certification:

-Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I:

-(a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4;

-(b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause;

-(c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports due under the applicable filing requirements,

-OR

-Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.

-I FURTHER CERTIFY that the above Certification will be made part of any Subcontract Agreement involved with this project.

-Executed on , 20 .

-Signed:

-Title: (Officer/PROPOSER)

-Company:

-Address:
+Certification (1) or Certification (2) Select th Select the appropriate responses in the applicable Certification: Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) dev 41C.F.R. §60-2 and/or 60-4; eloped a nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to opportunity clause; the Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due OR Certification (2): (CLAIM / DO NOT CLAIM) e xemption a total of l pective Prime Contractor submitting this Proposal, from the submission of the Standard Form 100 (EEO-ess than fifty (50) employees under C.F.R. §60-1.7, or F.R. §60-1.5.
+I FURTHER CEI this project.
+RTIFY that the above Certification will be n nade part of any Subcontract Agreement involved with Executed on (Officer/PROPOSER) Compar ny: Address : Note: The above c ertification is required by the Equal E mployment Opportunity Regulations of the Secretary of Labor (41 CFR

-Note: The above certification is required by the Equal Employment Opportunity Regulations of the Secretary of Labor (41 CFR 60-1.7(b)(1)), and must be submitted by PROPOSERS only in connection with contracts which are subject to the equal opportunity clause.
+60-1.7(b)(1)), and must be submitted by PROPOSERS only in connection with contracts which are subject to the equal opportunity clause.
 Contracts that are exempt from the equal opportunity clause are set forth in 41 CFR 60-1.5.
 (Generally, only contracts of \$10,000 or under are exempt.)